-Contents Vol. 13 3, No. 1 From the Editor 5 MILITARY RESPONSE TO NATURAL DISASTERS AND NATIONAL EMERGENCIES A Tale of Two Storms: U.S. Army Disaster Relief in Puerto Rico and Texas, 1899-190 Ian Seavey 15 0 Nature's Tragic Role at the Alpine Front during World War I: The Consequences Mauricio Nicolas Vergara, PhD 37 Counterinsurgency, Emergency, and Civil-Military Relations in Indonesia Norman Joshua 57 Civil-Military Cooperation in Disaster and Emergency Response: Practices, Challenges, and Opportuniti Myriame Bollen, PhD; and Jori Pascal Kalkman, PhD 79 es PLAN E: A Grand Strategy for the Twenty-first Century Era of Entangled Security and Hyperthreats Elizabeth G. Boulton, PhD 92 Implications from the Guard's Extensive Use: A Cautionary Tale of 2020 Michael G. Anderson 129 Operation Warp Speed and the Countermeasures Acceleration Group-A Twenty-first Century Manhattan Proje Preliminary Observations on the U.S. Department of Defense e Supply, Production, and Distribution of COVID-19 Vaccines Therapeutics John E. Hall, SES; Lieutenant Colonel Nate Packard, USMC; and the Countermeasures Acceleration Group (CAG) Team The Psychological Impacts of the COVID-19 Pandemic on the U.S. Military Major Timothy Berger, USMC 163 Guided by Experience: A Comparative Analysis of the U.S. Military Responses to Natural Disasters in Haiti (2010 and 2021) Christopher Davis, PhD 179 Staying First to Fight: Reaffirming the Marine Corps' Role in Foreign Humanitarian Assistance Missions Major Eric S. Hovey, USMC 192 The German Military Response to National Disasters and Emergencies: A Case Study of the Flooding in the Summer of 2021 Dominik Juling 210 Forecasting Iranian Government Responses to Cyberattacks Austen Givens, PhD; Nikki Sanders; and Corye J. Douglas 219 VIEW ESSAYS Three Voices on Leadership in the Twenty-First Century: James N. Mattis, Craig B. Whelden, and Moura Quayle James Lockhart, PhD 239 Reflections on "Opportunity Lost" Major Stephen Robinson, Australian Army 244 Understanding Transnational, Regional, and Local Jihadisms: The Continuing Challenge of Islamist Nonstate Armed Groups to International Security Christopher Anzalone, PhD 257
+Contents Vol. 13, N lo.
+1 From the Editor MILITARY RESPONSE TO NATURAL DISASTERS AND NATIONAL EMERGENCIES A Tale of Two Storms: U.S. Army Disaster Relief in Puerto Rico and Texas, 1899-1900 lan Seavey 15 Nature's Tragic Role at the Alpine Front during World War I: The Consequences Mauricio Nicolas Vergara, PhD 37 Counterinsurgency, Emergency, and Civil-Military Relations in Indonesia Norman Joshua 57 Civil-Military Cooperation in Disaster and Emergency Response: Practices, Challenges, and Opportunities Myriame Bollen, PhD; and Jori Pascal Kalkman, PhD 79 PLAN E: A Grand Strategy for the Twenty-first Century Era of Entangled Security and Hyperthreats Elizabeth G. Boulton, PhD 92 Implications from the Guard's Extensive Use: A Cautionary Tale of 2020 Michael G. Anderson 129 Operation Warp Speed and the Countermeasures Acceleration Group-A Twenty-first Century Manhattan Project: 144 in the Supply, Production, and Distribution of COVID-19 Vaccine and Therapeutics John E. Hall, SES; Lieutenant Colonel Nate Packard, USMC; and the Countermeasures Acceleration Group (CAG) Team 25 The Psychological Impacts of the COVID-19 Pandemic on the U.S. Military Major Timothy Berger, USMC 163 Guided by Experience: A Comparative Analysis of the U.S. Military Responses to Natural Disasters in Haiti (2010 and 2021) Christopher Davis, PhD 179 Staying First to Fight: Reaffirming the Marine Corps' Role in Foreign Humanitarian Assistance Missions Major Eric S. Hovey, USMC 192 The German Military Response to National Disasters and Emergencies: A Case Study of the Flooding in the Summer of 2021 Dominik Juling 210 Forecasting Iranian Government Responses to Cyberattacks Austen Givens, PhD; Nikki Sanders; and Corye J. Douglas 219 RE VIEW ESSAYS Three Voices on Leadership in the Twenty-First Century: James N. Mattis, Craig B. Whelden, and Moura Quayle James Lockhart, PhD 239 Reflections on "Opportunity Lost" Major Stephen Robinson, Australian Army 244 Understanding Transnational, Regional, and Local Jihadisms: The Continuing Challenge of Islamist Nonstate Armed Groups to International Security Christopher Anzalone, PhD 257